nalanj/result/README.md

 Creates an `Err` value respresenting a failure.

-While you will very often have an `Err<Error>` as a type to wrap exceptions, it's not required.
+`Err<Error>` will often be used to wrap exceptions, but it's not required.

 #### Example